LokoMoloko98/GeoTweetsZA/README.md

 python3 GeoTweetsZA.py
 ```

-or run it in your favourite IDE
+or run it in your favourite IDE.

+In the terminal window, you will be asked to enter a word to search on Twitter and geolocate.
+Press ENTER after typing the word and all the tweets that contain that word will appear on the terminal screen.
+After a few seconds your default web browser will open and a web map visualizing the locations of the user provided locations of all the tweets will appear.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)